butla/bultrowicz.com/cv/curriculum_vitae.en.md

 Freelance projects
 Remote

 - ScyllaDB - Developing Ansible scripts for the deployment of ScyllaDB.
+Got some way through, had opposition with bash scripts that weren't idempotent and always changed machine state.
 - Siled - Python 3.6 Windows GUI application for reporting of manufacturing faults in PCB boards.
 It merged data from Excel spreadsheets and Microsoft Access databases.

 ### March 2014 -- April 2016
 Software Applications Developer at Intel Technology Poland